Below is a list of Frequently Asked Questions, divided into the following sections:

 - What's my YUAD password?

-- If you've confirmed you have a YUAD username but don't know your password, contact the YU ITS helpdesk at 212-960-5294 or firstname.lastname@example.org.
+- If you've confirmed you have a YUAD username but don't know your password, contact the Einstein Service Desk at 914-881-4554.
+YU staff and students should continue to contact the YU ITS helpdesk at 212-960-5294 or email@example.com.

 - How do I change my YUAD password?

 - If you have a YU or Einstein email address, you may change your password in OWA (tutorial).
-Alternatively you may contact the YU ITS helpdesk at 212-960-5294 or email@example.com.
+Alternatively you may contact the Einstein Service Desk at 914-881-4554.
+YU staff and students should contact the YU ITS helpdesk at 212-960-5294 or firstname.lastname@example.org.

 - You will need to obtain a YUAD username.
 Email the following information to firstname.lastname@example.org.
-Please note this process takes 1-2 business days.
+Requests typically take 2-3 business days to process.

-- Were you ever a student at any YU school or program?
-If so, in what school, and are you a current student or an alumnus?
+- Are you currently a student of Einstein or any YU school or program?
+If so, in what school?

 - Were you ever an employee, faculty member, researcher, or in any way affiliated with YU, or one of its High schools or affiliated hospitals?